ampproject/amphtml/extensions/amp-date-picker/amp-date-picker.md

 a name of `start-date` or `${id}-start-date` using the date picker's id.
 If either of these conflict with an existing element in the form, an error is emitted.

+When `amp-date-picker` loads, the input element's value is used to display the initially selected start date.

+Specify the `startDate` property via the [`src` attribute](#src-optional) to set an initial end date dynamically.

 ```html
 <amp-date-picker
     type="range"